7 Most Common Surgeries for Older Adults

 1. Joint Replacement Surgeries

-Our joints face wear and tear every day.
-But over time, our joints can break down, causing pain and stiffness.
-Arthritis and serious falls can also lead to joint damage.
-At a certain point, surgery is the best solution to alleviate pain, improve mobility, and enhance quality of life.
+Our joints endure wear and tear every day.
+Over time, they can break down, causing chronic pain and stiffness.
+Serious falls and conditions like arthritis can also accelerate joint damage.
+When other treatments no longer provide relief, surgery may be the best solution to alleviate pain, improve mobility, and enhance quality of life.

 During joint replacement surgery, surgeons replace the damaged joint with a prosthetic implant.
 Usually, implants are made of metal, plastic, or ceramic materials.
-The most common joint replacement surgeries include hip and knee replacements.
+The most common joint replacement surgeries include hip and knee replacements, with 760,000 hip replacements and 1.3 million knee replacements each year.
 While these surgeries are generally safe and effective, risks include infection, blood clots, and implant loosening.

-Following a joint replacement surgery, seniors may stay in the hospital for much-needed recovery time.
+Following a joint replacement surgery, seniors often remain in the hospital for observation and initial rehabilitation.
 In the weeks after surgery, they work with a physical therapist to regain strength and mobility.
-During recovery, seniors are at the highest risk of falling, so post-surgery support is crucial!
+During recovery, seniors are at the highest risk of falling, so post-surgery support and fall prevention is crucial!

 RELATED CONTENT: Timeline for Hip & Knee Replacement Surgery